 \section{Discussion and further developments}

-In this work, we have introduced a novel physics-informed semiparametric mixed effect model for the analysis of spatio-temporal data.
-The proposed framework generalizes the PDE-regularized regression approach of \cite{sangalli_spatial_2013} and \cite{azzimonti_2014,azzimonti_blood_2015} by incorporating random effects into the statistical model.
-The inclusion of random effects broadens the applicability of the model to settings with grouping structures, enabling flexible representation of group-specific variability.
+In this work, we have introduced a novel physics-informed semiparametric mixed-effects model for the analysis of spatio-temporal data.
+The proposed framework extends the PDE-regularized regression approach of \cite{sangalli_spatial_2013} and \cite{azzimonti_2014, azzimonti_blood_2015} by incorporating random effects into the statistical model.
+The inclusion of random effects broadens the applicability of the framework to settings with grouping structures, enabling a flexible representation of group-specific variability.